Are Pit Bulls Dangerous?

 Pit bull behaviour

-They also have a great concern for learning, which is perfectly complemented by a their tendency to obey.
+They also have a great concern for learning, which is perfectly complemented by their tendency to obey.
+According to a study by the American Veterinary Medical Association, pit bulls, when properly trained, exhibit a high level of obedience and adaptability to different environments.

-Like many other dog they are playful with their family and like to exercise and have leisure time each day.
-Obviously, they desire affection and need to be cared for like any other dog in all aspects including physically, socially and mentally.
+Like many other dogs, they are playful with their family and like to exercise and have leisure time each day.
+Obviously, they desire affection and need to be cared for like any other dog in all aspects including physically, socially, and mentally.

 Before welcoming a pit bull...